loda-lang/loda-programs/programs/oeis/list6.md

 * [A331190](http://oeis.org/A331190) ([L04 program](331/A331190.asm)): Expansion of (-5*(9 - 6*x + 2*x^2))/(-1 + x)^3.
 * [A331321](http://oeis.org/A331321) ([L31 program](331/A331321.asm)): a(n) = [x^n] ((x^2 - 1)*(x^2 + x - 1))/(x^2 + 2*x - 1)^2.
 * [A331347](http://oeis.org/A331347) ([L11 program](331/A331347.asm)): Number of permutations w in S_n that form Boolean intervals [s, w] in the Bruhat order for every simple reflection s in the support of w.
+* [A331390](http://oeis.org/A331390) ([L12 program](331/A331390.asm)): Number of binary matrices with 3 distinct columns and any number of nonzero rows with n ones in every column and rows in nonincreasing lexicographic order.
 * [A331429](http://oeis.org/A331429) ([L45 program](331/A331429.asm)): Expansion of x^2*(10-5*x+x^2)/((1-x)^4*(1-x^2)).
 * [A331433](http://oeis.org/A331433) ([L03 program](331/A331433.asm)): Column 1 of triangle in A331431.
 * [A331434](http://oeis.org/A331434) ([L03 program](331/A331434.asm)): Column 2 of triangle in A331431.